Tag

 Other tools for stopping spam texts

-These range from dedicated apps like Truecaller to more full-featured security suites like Malwarebytes for iPhone or Android.
+These range from dedicated apps like Truecaller to more full-featured suites like for iPhone or Android.

 If you opt for a third-party app, be sure to read the company’s privacy policies very carefully.
 By necessity, these apps need to scan your text messages to do their job, and that’s usually done by sending copies of the messages from your device to that company’s servers.
 Thankfully, Apple and Google offer some protections against this turning into a free-for-all on your messaging data, such as only allowing access to messages from unknown senders, but there are still privacy trade-offs with any of these apps, and some apps require that you expose more of your data, such as uploading your entire contact list to their servers.